 “So what do you believe?” she asked me.

 I was having dinner with my new boss for the first time.
 We had been laughing and telling stories as we got to know one another.
 I must have made one too many passing references to “my beliefs” because all of a sudden she cornered me.
-Or at least that’s how it felt.
+Or that’s how it felt.

 Theoretically, I’m always hoping for opportunities to tell the story of how Jesus changed my life to the people I live and work alongside.
 Theoretically.